georgeessel005/Explainable-Compliance/README.md

 - **Human Interaction Load** — override rate = (Modify + Escalate) ÷ findings reviewed,
   using each finding's latest decision.
 Repeat visits are reported as actions per finding.

-The **Mapping matrix** tab renders the CE pillar × ISO control heatmap (Appendix Ai):
+The **Mapping matrix** tab renders the CE pillar × ISO control heatmap :
 P = Primary, S = Secondary, blank = no mapping.

 ---

 ## Academic integrity note

-George's full matrix has **47 mapped intersections**, of which only the **15 rows verified against the interim report (Appendix Aii)** are authoritative.
-Every other intersection in the rule base is a clearly-flagged, best-effort mapping and is listed in `rules/UNVERIFIED_MAPPINGS.md`. **Confirm each against the framework documentation before submission** — unverified mappings must not be presented as sourced.
+The wider research analysis produced 47 classified Cyber Essentials / ISO/IEC 27001 relationships.
+The executable CompliancePilot rule base implements a smaller subset.

+The executable implementation contains 25 relationship-level entries: 15 project-verified/source-backed relationships and 10 best-effort relationships.
+When duplicate framework intersections are collapsed for matrix display, these produce 24 unique cells: 15 project-verified/source-backed and 9 best-effort.

+Best-effort mappings are deliberately identified as such and should not be interpreted as independently validated mappings.
+Cross-Mapping Fidelity measures structural implementation coverage within the rule set; it does not establish independent mapping accuracy.

+Detailed mapping evidence and provenance are documented in Appendix D.2 of the dissertation..

 ---